StonlyHQ/StonlySdk/README.md

 `completion` is optional so that the first strategy could be implemented without mention of the completion in so called "fire and forget" way.

-If you decide that the second strategy is more applicable to your needs you can implement `completion` so that you get informed when initialization is finished and you will get to know if it succeeded.
+If you decide that the second strategy is more applicable in your use case you can implement `completion` so that you get informed when initialization is finished and you will get to know if it succeeded.
 For more check Stonly.State.

 ### Showing Guide